 A Girls’ Night In/A Girls’ Night Out: This could go a ton of different ways!
 You could let the girl pick out what they want to do, or surprise her (maybe a chick flick? a dance party?)
 Grab the free printable.

 A Sewing Class: If you know how to sew, kids would love to learn how to sew something!
 You could get a pattern and take them shopping for cute material.
 We had lots of fun making pajama pants.
 But you could also do something like a simple tote or even doll clothes.
+Here are some other fun gift ideas if you have an aspiring fashion designer.

 A Chocolate/Cheese Tasting: It would be fun to get a bunch of different chocolates or cheeses and have a tasting party.